WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/command-line-syntax.md

 ```
 [/tip]

-For information about explaining placeholders in output, see [Placeholders in output]().
+For more information about explaining placeholders in output, see [Placeholders in output](https://make.wordpress.org/docs/style-guide/developer-content/placeholders/#placeholders-in-output).

 ## Additional resources